hxyokokok/BLCMAES/README.md

 This is the code to reproduce the experimental results in:

-[1]X. He, Y. Zhou, and Z. Chen, “Evolutionary Bilevel Optimization based on Covariance Matrix Adaptation,” *IEEE Transactions on Evolutionary Computation*, pp. 1–1, 2018.
+[1]He X, Zhou Y, Chen Z. Evolutionary Bilevel Optimization based on Covariance Matrix Adaptation.
+IEEE Transactions on Evolutionary Computation, 2019, 23(2): 258–272.

 ## File structure